Corpse uncleanness: Defilement by overshadowing

 Defilement by overshadowing (tumat ohel) applies to cases where the deceased person was of Israelite ancestry, but does not apply to corpses of Gentiles, unless physically touched.
 Where there were two houses divided by an adjoining wall and the corpse lay in one house (i.e. "overshadowed" by that house), if there was a hole or crevice in the dividing wall the size of a handbreadth in diameter, or what is approximately 8 cm.
 (3.1 inches) to 9 cm.
 (3.5 inches) (פותח טפח), defilement by the corpse passes to the other house as well.
 Any opening less than this defiles by a rabbinic decree.
 All liquids that came in contact with the airspace of that house are considered contaminated and must be poured out.

-The laws of overshadowing apply to a fully-grown human corpse, as well as to an aborted fetus.
+The laws of overshadowing apply to a corpse of a human adult, as well as to an aborted fetus.
 It may also apply to wherever there is a quantity of at least two-handfuls of "rottenness" from a decayed corpse (bones and flesh).
+It also applies to any human limb cut away from a living person, and where that same severed limb is whole, as at the time of creation, with flesh, ligaments (sinews) and bones.
+In such instances, it is as though it were a complete human corpse, defiling through touch, or through carrying, and by way of overshadowing.
 However, a human bone the size of a barley-grain is not enough to convey corpse uncleanness by overshadowing.

 A quarter-log of blood (equivalent to the volume of 1½ eggs) from any dead human is enough to convey corpse uncleanness to a house if it came within the house.

+Defilement by way of overshadowing is passed on to humans and to vessels that are in the airspace of the house where the corpse lies, but when the corpse is removed from the house, the house by overshadowing no longer defiles other humans or other vessels newly brought into that house.
+The house, without the corpse, is clean and requires no purification.